PaoloEstorm/Arpmini/README.md

 Two MIDI outputs, which share the same signal to control multiple MIDI devices simultaneously

-Four backlit buttons, mappable and controllable via MIDI CC from an external MIDI controller, for enhanced versatility and remote control
+Four backlit buttons, mappable and controllable via MIDI CC from an external MIDI controller

 32KB of memory to store up to 60 songs and various global settings